Policy on Academic Code of Conduct

 An “outside source” is any work (published or unpublished) composed, written, or created by any person other than the student who submitted the work.
 This definition is adapted from Napolitano v.
 Princeton, which established the accepted legal standard.

 All work that students submit or present as part of course assignments or requirements must be their own original work unless otherwise expressly permitted by the instructor.
 This includes any work presented, in written, oral, or electronic form or in any other technical or artistic medium.
 When students use the specific thoughts, ideas, writings, or expressions of others, they must accompany each instance of use with some form of attribution to the source.
 Direct quotes from any source (including the Internet) must be placed in quotation marks (or otherwise marked appropriately) and accompanied by proper citation, following the preferred bibliographic conventions of the department or instructor.
 It is the instructor's responsibility to make clear to all students in the class the preferred or required citation style for student work.
-Ignorance on the student's part of bibliographic convention and citation procedures is not a valid excuse for having committed plagiarism.
+A student’s lack of understanding of bibliographic convention and citation procedures is not considered a valid excuse for having committed plagiarism.

-When writing creative or research papers in a foreign language, students may not use electronic translation services.
+When writing creative or research papers in a foreign language, students may not use electronic translation services, including Artificial Intelligence (AI), without explicit permission from the course instructor.
 Utilizing such tools without express permission of the instructor constitutes plagiarism.
-The use of electronic dictionaries for single-word inquiries or short idiomatic expressions is permissible at the discretion of professors in the Department of Modern Languages and Literature.
+The use of electronic dictionaries for single-word inquiries or short idiomatic expressions is permissible at the discretion of professors in the Department of Modern Languages and Literatures.

 Students may not present oral or written reports written by others as their own work.
 This includes incorporating formal lecture notes written or dictated by someone other than the student.